How to start investing in stocks

 Why investing in stocks is a good idea

 However, many often think that starting stock investment is difficult.
-It is also a common misconception that you need a large initial capital to start investing.
+It is a common misconception that you need a large capital to start investing.
 However, there is no minimum amount that you need to invest.
 The recommended amount ensures that the proportion of transaction costs is not too large.
 Example:

 Stock investment – what you should know

 Making good investment decisions can be a challenging task, but often investing in stocks becomes an interesting hobby.
 Once you have found a suitable company to invest in, it is virtually impossible to make mistakes in buying or selling, so there is no need to be anxious about your first buy or sell order.

-- Risk and expected return always go hand in hand: the greater the risk, the greater the potential return on investment, whereas a lower risk brings smaller returns.
+- Risk and expected return always go hand in hand: the greater the risk, the greater the return you can expect, whereas a lower risk brings smaller returns.